glacials/twos.dev/src/cold/apple.md

 gold standard of chat apps.
 I’m even feeling the guilty urge to nudge friends towards iPhone so I can use it with them.

-To users iMessages threads appear to be between contacts, but on the backend they're between contact methods like phone numbers or email addresses.
+To users iMessage threads appear to be between contacts, but on the backend they're between contact methods like phone numbers or email addresses.
 Along with Apple's device-first philosophy I presume this is so people don't need an Apple account to use iMessage, but it has quite a few papercuts.
 I recently